jgori-ouistiti/CoopIHC/docs/guide/interaction_model.rst

 4. ``PlayBoth``, which takes the joint (operator, assistant) action as input at each step.
 This allows evaluating policies for both agents on-line (e.g. as part of a joint training procedure).
 5. ``SinglePlayOperator``, which does not uses an assistant.
 It it useful when one wants to develop a "pure" user model using *interaction-agents*.
 Here the policy is evaluated on-line.
 6. ``SinglePlayOperatorAuto`` is the same as the previous bundle but the policy is assumed to be provided to the agent.
+7. ``_DevelopTask`` is a bundle with only the task as input, used to develop tasks when no compatible agents exist yet.